chenjj2/sf_bike_share/README.md

 The best neural network structure is with (50, 20, 3)-RELU hidden layers, giving R^2 = 0.61 and MSE = 32321 (about 3 min error).

 The best gradient boosting regression is with maximum depth = 3, giving R^2 = 0.69 and MSE = 25500 (2 min and 40s error).

+Mean and median duration in data is 15 min and 8 min.